MCMANIRX/GLTool/README.md

 # Usage:

 to extract:  glttool.jar dec input.glt\
-to repack:   glttool.jar enc input.glt (output.glt will be written to folder generated after extracting
+to repack:   glttool.jar enc input.glt (output.glt will be written to folder generated after extracting\

+to export images as .tex0 instead of .png, add the suffix "tex0" after "input.glt" in the extract command

 @deeyipey\
 thisispadding@gmail.com\